developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

    * Java runtime
    * Node.js version 6.11
    * PostgreSQL 9.6.3-3 or higher
-   * PowerPrecision Console software (server and client)
+   * Device Tracker software (server and client)

 4. Network Access Requirements:
    * If required, open incoming and outgoing ports for communication between server and mobile devices through the server firewall.
 The default ports used are:
-        * Data Port 8080 for PPC client to register and upload battery data
+        * Data Port 8080 for Device Tracker client to register and upload battery data
-        * Web Portal Port 8443 for accessing PPC web portal
+        * Web Portal Port 8443 for accessing Device Tracker web portal
    * If required, perform DNS setup to add server IP address to the DNS server.

 5. Hardware Requirements: